Sebastien-Lechat/Business-Cloud-Mobile-API-DOC/docs/index.md

 {
     "error": true,
     "code": "401001",
-    "message": "Not authorized to access this resource" }
+    "message": "Not authorized to access to this resource" }
 ```